Schichael/TCN_Seq2Seq/README.md

 truth at position x(n) is added as an additional input.
 During inference, the predictions of the previous time step is used instead.
 The autoregressive model can be trained fast in a parallel way.
-However, inference is slow because the decoder needs to be passed m times when the output lenght is m.
+However, inference is slow because the decoder needs to be passed m times when the output length is m.

 None-regressive model:
 For the none-regressive model only the input features are used for the decoder that